irinarenteria/ruby_tokenizer/README.md

 RubyTokenizer is a simple language processing command-line tool, modeled after Apache Solr's [Classic Tokenizer](https://cwiki.apache.org/confluence/display/solr/Tokenizers).
 It performs low-level tokenization through word-segmentation by filtering whitespaces, punctuation marks, parantheses and other special characters, and returns the top 10 most frequent words in a body of text.
 At the moment it's only available for English texts in UTF-8 (Unicode 6.3) format, e.g. standard Gutenberg.org files.
 All results are case-insensitive.

+Note: This is my first gem and there are still many unknowns to untangle, so any feedback/suggestions/bug reports are welcomed!

 ## Installation

 To use this tool, you need to have Ruby installed.
 You can find more detailed instructions here: http://www.ruby-lang.org/en/downloads/